namwonss/ADOM/README.md

 <br/>
 [Manuscript](https://ieeexplore.ieee.org/abstract/document/10262317)

-<br/>This MATLAB code serves as a demo of the ADOM in our manuscript, offering a clear and organized workflow for removing stripe noise from remote sensing images.<br/>
+<br/>This MATLAB code serves as a demo of the ADOM in our manuscript, offering a clear and organized workflow for stripe noise removal in remote sensing images.<br/>

 # Abstract